 2021 HUNDRED ISLANDS TRAVELS REQUIREMENTS

 Hundred Islands is open to tourists from GCQ and MGCQ areas only.
 Visitors from ECQ and MECQ areas aren’t allowed.
 Strict standard health protocols is currently implemented by Hundred Islands National Park in Alaminos, Pangasinan for the safety of everyone.
+Tourists must first register online (at least 2-3 days before travel) via the website below and wait for your travel pass request to be approved.
 Here’s a list of travel requirements for Hundred Islands as of 2021:

 Hundred Islands travel requirements from GCQ areas: